scar1377/intro-week-solution/day-3/arrays/questions/evaluation.md

 arr[3] = "hi";
 ```

-What will `arr.length` evaluate to ?
+What will `arr.length` evaluate to?

 a) `0`
 &nbsp;